 Management activities to address reservoir sedimentation may be classified into four broad types of methodologies:

-A combination of strategies will usually be used, and the techniques most suitable for implementation will change over time as a reservoir fills with sediment.
+A combination of strategies will usually be used, and the techniques most suitable for implementation will change over time as sediment conditions change.

 Case study classification

 The case studies featured on this website are classified according to the following categories.

 The initial stage in sediment management is reducing the amount of sediment entering the reservoir from the contributing catchment.
 This can be done by minimising sediment production in the catchment through erosion control methods and trapping sediment before it reaches the reservoir.

 This involves minimising soil erosion through land management approaches such as reforestation, controlled grazing and terracing.

 Structures like check dams and detention basins trap sediment by intercepting the flow of water and thereby settling and accumulating the sediment in the trapping structure.